dinarcon/mbe_professors/README.md

 ## CSV files location

-This demo assumes that the CSV files provided in the `sources` folder are moved to a `migrate` folder in the same level where the Druapl configuration lives.
+This demo assumes that the CSV files provided in the `sources` folder are moved to a `migrate` folder in the same level where the Drupal configuration lives.

 This can be accomplished starting a project using the https://github.com/drupal-composer/drupal-project template and creating `migrate` folder.
 This would look similar to: